KinWaiCheuk/nnAudio/Sphinx/source/citing.rst

 Citing nnAudio
 ===============

-If you use nnAudio in your research, please feel free to cite our work.
+You can use nnAudio for free, but if you use it, please cite our paper.

 Plain Text
 **********